 remuneration committee has the meaning given by paragraph 206K(2)(b).

 remuneration consultant means a person:

-(a) who makes a remuneration recommendation under a contract for services with the company to whose key management personnel the recommendation relates; and remuneration recommendation has the meaning given by section 9B.

-(b) who is not an officer or employee of the company.
+- (a) who makes a remuneration recommendation under a contract for services with the company to whose key management personnel the recommendation relates; and - (b) who is not an officer or employee of the company.